-If legal opinion is thought to be necessary, it will be sought by the Vice Principal
+If legal opinion is thought to be necessary, it will be sought by the Dean.

-8 PERSONAL INFORMATION
+8. PERSONAL INFORMATION

-Where an applicant makes a request for his or her own personal data, the data is absolutely exempt and the request will be treated as a subject access request under the Data Protection Act 1998.
+Where an applicant makes a request for his or her own personal data, the data is absolutely exempt and the request will be treated as a subject access request under the Data Protection Act.

-If the information requested includes personal information about a third party, the information will be provided, unless:
+If the information requested includes personal information about a third party, the college will consider whether disclosing the information would contravene the UK GDPR data protection principles.